 - Formidable business plan

 1Password was initially released in 2006, making it one of the earliest password managers and a true pioneer when it comes to the autofill function.
 The product was devised by two business partners who were running a web development consultancy and had been struggling with managing their multiple accounts.
 Once the two noticed there was a demand for their product, they founded AgileBits Inc. and started offering it for commercial use.

 Though lauded as a great password manager from the get-go, 1Password has only been serving Mac users for about a decade.
 That is, until very recently.
 Luckily, in the last few years, it has expanded into other platforms, including Windows and Android.

-Recently, 1password made headlines as it announced its first-ever outside funding, a partnership with Accel worth $200 million.
+1password made headlines when it announced its first-ever outside funding, a partnership with Accel worth $200 million.
 We’ve decided to take the opportunity and review its offering to figure out whether it really is all that it’s said to be.